 Participatory action research focuses on the co-generation of knowledge with community-level stakeholders.
 Rather than working from the outside to solve community problems through externally organized research and outward-facing outputs, PAR processes build the capacity of people living in the community and support them to gather information, analyze, and generate practical and applied solutions driven by their needs and aspirations.
 One of the core epistemological tenets of PAR as an approach is that local and community researchers have expert knowledge derived from their everyday participation in the contexts under investigation and their direct engagement with the issues under study.
-This concept is variously known as cognitive justice and knowledge democracy.8 PAR as an approach refutes epistemological hierarchies that certain forms of knowledge are better or superior than others.
+This concept is variously known as cognitive justice and knowledge democracy.
+PAR as an approach refutes epistemological hierarchies that certain forms of knowledge are better or superior than others.
 In particular, PAR challenges the notion that academic knowledge has preeminence over knowledge created in practice and in the community.

 PAR processes respect and seek the often-disregarded knowledge of youth and the poor.
 The poor experience the slums every day of their lives.
 As noted, because of this, they are the experts on low-income, marginalized communities and their own lives.
 Further, through PAR, participants actually create new knowledge by bringing together multiple perspectives and analyzing them collectively.
 In this process, they create a networked, aggregated form of power that draws on the knowledge of the wider community.
 By allowing youth to find solutions to their problems by actively analyzing them and by engaging with multiple stakeholders, youth participation is strengthened.
 Putting youth into action in such challenging but important ways can minimize their vulnerability to being lured into joining radical groups.
-PAR projects with youth, however, cannot be successful without their buy-in and investment in the participatory process.
-Sharing power is particularly vital in working with youth who are subordinated to lower or lesser-than status in multiple realms of their lives.10 The introduction of PAR provides participating youth a mechanism through which they can create a claimed space of their own design guided by their own agenda.11
+PAR projects with youth, however, cannot be successful without their buy-in and investment in the partici-

+PAR processes respect and seek the oftendisregarded knowledge of youth and the poor.
+The poor experience the slums every day of their lives. patory process.
+Sharing power is particularly vital in working with youth who are subordinated to lower or lesser-than status in multiple realms of their lives.
+The introduction of PAR provides participating youth a mechanism through which they can create a claimed space of their own design guided by their own agenda.